frdpnl/codespeak/README.md

 (such as the Classic style, Chomsky's Minimal Program.
 More details to come), and to my taste and limitations :)

-*Language does not need grammar, but grammar needs language.* (Sylvain Auroux interview)
+*Language does not need grammar, but grammar needs language.* (Sylvain Auroux)

-A program is a sequence of paragraphs (not here yet).

-A paragraph is a sequence of phrases (not here yet).

-A phrase is a sequence of expressions.
+A line (aka phrase) is a sequence of expressions.

 An expression can include symbols, that trigger computation (totally symbol dependent, see Minimal Program).